Prime Times to Start a Private Foundation

 WHAT’S THE MINIMUM SIZE FOR A FOUNDATION?

 The old wealth advisors’ rule of thumb advised that a private foundation did not make sense unless the initial funding was $5 million.
 This was due to the complicated nature of setting them up and the ongoing expenses to keep them running.
 Foundation Source has revolutionized the private foundation by developing technology and efficient processes that dramatically streamline the delivery and ongoing administration of private foundations.
-Foundation Source makes it possible to establish a new foundation with as little as $250,000 in initial funding.
+Foundation Source makes it possible to establish a new foundation with less than $1 million in initial funding.

 HOW MUCH OF MY PERSONAL TIME DO I NEED TO DEVOTE TO A FOUNDATION?